In Pakistan, Angry Mob Of Lawyers Attacks Hospital, Causing Deaths Of 3 Patients

 Provincial Law Minister Raja Basharat said arrests have been made.

-"Several lawyers have been identified from the television footage and the government will deal with all those involved in the attack with an iron hand," Basharat said.
+"Several lawyers have been identified from the television footage, and the government will deal with all those involved in the attack with an iron hand," Basharat said.